veelenga/jira_report/README.md

 jira_report
 ===========================

-Generates a productivity report(lists of created, resolved, reopened and closed issues) for specified user and period of time.
+Queries user activities for specified period of time and prints it to console.

 ##Installation
 ```